 33. This lack of precise information notwithstanding, it is well established that e-commerce sales, including through e-commerce stores like those of Defendants, have resulted in a sharp increase in the shipment of unauthorized products into the United States.
-See Exhibit Four, Fiscal Year 2018 U.S. Customs and Border Protection ("CBP") Intellectual Property Seizure Statistics Report.
+See Exhibit Four, Fiscal Year 2018 U.S. Customs and Border Protection ("CBP") Intellectual Property

+Seizure Statistics Report.
 Over 90% of all CBP intellectual property seizures were smaller international mail and express shipments (as opposed to large shipping containers).
 Id.
 Over 85% of CBP seizures originated from mainland China and Hong Kong.
 Id.
+Counterfeit and pirated products account for billions in economic losses, resulting in tens of thousands of lost jobs for legitimate businesses and broader economic losses, including lost tax revenue.

 34. Further, third party service providers like those used by Defendants do not adequately subject new sellers to verification and confirmation of their identities, allowing counterfeiters to "routinely use false or inaccurate names and addresses when registering with these e-commerce platforms."
 See Exhibit Five, Daniel C.K.
-Chow, Alibaba, Amazon, and

-Counterfeiting in the Age of the Internet, 40 NW.
+Chow, Alibaba, Amazon, and Counterfeiting in the Age of the Internet, 40 NW.
 J. INT'L L. & BUS.
 157, 186 (2020); see also report on "Combating Trafficking in Counterfeit and Pirated Goods" prepared by the U.S. Department of Homeland Security's Office of Strategy, Policy, and Plans (Jan.
-24, 2020), attached as Exhibit Six.
+24, 2020), attached as Exhibit Six, and finding that on "at least some e-commerce platforms, little identifying information is necessary for a counterfeiter to begin selling" and recommending that "[s]ignificantly enhanced vetting of third-party sellers" is necessary.
+Counterfeitors hedge against the risk of being caught and having their websites taken down from an e-commerce platform by preemptively establishing multiple virtual store-fronts.
+See Exhibit Six at 22.
 Since platforms generally do not require a seller on a third-party marketplace to identify the underlying business entity, infringers can have many different profiles that can appear unrelated even though they are commonly owned and operated.
 See Exhibit Six at 39.
+Further, "E-commerce platforms create bureaucratic or technical hurdles in helping brand owners to locate or identify sources of counterfeits and counterfeiters."
+See Exhibit Five at 186-187.